sebastus/Curtain-Wall-Modules/aks/README.md

 `python codegen/src/main.py add -m aks -g {resource group name}`

+&nbsp;
+# Execution requirements

+AKS is Linux only.

+&nbsp;
+# Changes you need to make

 Once added to your environment, update the subnet used in the module.

 The AKS cluster is deployed to a network with NSG rules in place to restrict traffic.
 If you add Ingress resources to the cluster you will need to add NSG rules to allow inbound traffic.